syncfusion/blazor-docs/src/treemap/treemap/events.md

 ## OnItemMove

-Triggers, when mouse move on the TreeMap item.
+Triggers, when mouse moves on the TreeMap item.

 |   Argument name      |   Description                         |
 |----------------------| --------------------------------------|